kenneymoh/react-hooks-npm-lab/README.md

 Before we can create a `package.json` file, we'll need a project and a project folder to contain all the files.
-For this code-along, we'll be building out a clock application that changes color every second.
+For this code-along, we'll be building out a clock application that changes color every second

 In this lesson, a sub-folder has been created for us to use, `color-clock`, that contains some basic starter files for a project.
 If you look at